Akinesia112/VCASP/README.md

-# KOSOKU: Carla-based V2X Data Fusion and State Search Planning System with OTA Updates
+# KOSOKU: Kinetic Optimal Simulation for OTA Knowledge Updates in Digital-Twin ADAS with V2X-Sensor Fusion and Resilient Planning

 ## Project Overview